-"Women of easy virtue" seems to be the real purpose of the motor pool, staffed entirely by attractive young women who drive senior Allied officers around.
-Among those are Emily Barham (Julie Andrews), who has suffered terribly in the war, losing a father, a brother, and a husband.
-Emily is initially appalled by Charlie's libertine attitude and lack of patriotism, but can't resist an attraction to him, at least in part because of his laziness and cowardice—Charlie is unlikely to get killed in the war, unlike so many other people who were important to her.
+"Women of easy virtue" seems to be the real purpose of the motor pool, staffed entirely by attractive young women who chauffeur the senior Allied officers around.
+Among those are Emily Barham (Julie Andrews), who has suffered terribly in the war, having lost her father, brother, and husband.
+Emily is initially appalled by Charlie's libertine attitude and lack of patriotism, but can't resist an attraction to him, at least in part because of his very laziness and cowardice — Charlie is, after all, unlikely to get killed in the war, unlike so many other people who were important to her.

 - America Won World War II: The impending D-Day landing is called "the biggest battle in history".
 The folks who fought through Stalingrad and Kursk might have argued that (or the folks who fought through Operation Bagration, but that started two weeks after D-Day).
 Since the military's use of hype is part of the film's storyline, it's justified In-Universe.